uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 Like That, often through getting approval for non-standard recruiting/applicant filtering practices.
 They are definitely a great way to get the pros, without a lot of the cons!
 But --

 It is actually a trap.
-If the team's so great, it means that everybody is trying to join it, and they end up being used for bait-and-switch -- meaning, you complete the interview round and then hear like "you're not good enough for Team Cool, but do join for Team Legacy, and we'll see in 3 years".
+If the team's so great, it means that everybody is trying to join it, which means very few applications do, which means that it's a great prop to be used for bait-and-switch -- you complete the interview round and then hear like "we have enough internal candidates for
-Then in 3 years, you will have burnt out, or Team Cool would have become too cool for anyone with just 3 years of tenure, but maybe not.
+Team Cool, but do join for Team Legacy, and you'll become eligible for Team Cool in 3 years".
+Then in 3 years, you will have burnt out, or Team Cool would have become too cool for anyone with just 3 years of tenure, or maybe you will get what you want at the price of 3 very uninspiring years.

 So while counterexamples exist and are actually abundant, they often do not actually apply to the choices relevant for a person deciding to join the company.